geekan/MetaGPT/metagpt/ext/sela/README.md

     ```

 ## 4. Citation
-Please cite our paper if you use SELA or find it useful!
+Please cite our paper if you use SELA or find it cool or useful!

 ```bibtex
 @misc{chi2024selatreesearchenhancedllm,